lupyuen/lupyuen.github.io/src/flash.md

 The transformed binary is then flashed to BL602 Flash ROM.

+_(TODO: Both the Boot Image and Firmware Image are compiled to execute at XIP Flash Address `0x2300 0000`...
+How can two programs coexist at the same address?)_

 ![Compiling the BL602 Device Tree](https://lupyuen.github.io/images/pinecone-flash-steps2d.png)

 _Compiling the BL602 Device Tree_